Course Creator Stuck Under $50K per Year Despite Consistent Work

 Always available, no urgency required

-The offer doesn’t change.
-The transformation doesn’t change.
-Only the delivery model changes—from event-based to evergreen.
+The offer doesn’t change and the transformation doesn’t change; only the delivery model shifts from event-based to evergreen.

-The immediate fix shows the fatigue.
-This protocol builds the evergreen system.
+The immediate fix reveals the fatigue; this protocol builds the evergreen system.

 Day 1: Audit Launch Fatigue Metrics